 Other Communal Taboos

-Communal norms of taboo subjects, on the other hand, continued to apply silencing some aspects of Jewish responses such as rape or infanticide during the Holocaust.
-But in this respect some taboos seem highlightened while other silenced.
+While Jewish collaboration was a broachable subject in the immediate postwar years, communal norms continued to apply to some aspects of Jewish suffering (?) during the Holocaust, particularly rape and infanticide..
 Accounts of Jewish humiliation, suffering and powerlessness fill the testimonies.
 Survivors do not hesitate to assert that the cruelty inflicted on individual Jews broke them psychologically.
 Pesach Herzog reported that during the pogrom on 4 July 1941 Jewish men tortured in the town square lost their minds.
-Still, scenes of sexual violence against Jewish women remained taboo.
+Nonetheless, scenes of sexual violence against Jewish women remained taboo.

 According to Ryszard Ryndner’s account on 25 July a pogrom started in Lwów in which 15 thousand people were killed: “Women were robbed, and men were stripped naked and taken to Piaskowa Góra where they were all shot”.
-Tellingly, he made no mention of a large-scale wave of rapes and sexual assaults against Jewish women.
-It may have still been easier to elaborate on the degradation of Jewish men than on that of Jewish women.
-But even this taboo does not completely silence stories of sexual violence but these are either short statements about rapes taking place or allusions to sexual violence.
-Other male survivors, however, include rapes as an important part of their account.
+Tellingly, he made no mention of a large-scale wave of rapes and sexual assaults against Jewish women, that preceded the killing action.
+It may have still been easier for him to elaborate on the degradation of Jewish men than on that of Jewish women.
+But even this taboo did not completely silence stories of sexual violence but rather had the effect of making it take the form either of short statements affirming that rapes had taken place, or allusions to sexual violence.

+But this was not uniformly the case for all survivors, some of whom included rapes as an important part of their account.
 Dawid Berber of Stanisławów mentioned names of two women raped during the final liquidation of the ghetto in February 1943.
-Ignacy Feiner and Isser Reinharz gave an account of attempted rape in the ghetto in Przemyśl on 10 May 1943 but the focus of the testimony is the brave response of a male Jew whom the Germans publicly executed.
-Female testimonies include suggestions of sexual abuse and rape but mostly one witnessed rather than experienced.
+Ignacy Feiner and Isser Reinharz gave an account of attempted rape in the ghetto in Przemyśl on 10 May 1943, but the focus of the testimony is the brave response of a male Jew whom the Germans publicly executed.
+Female testimonies include suggestions of sexual abuse and rape, but mostly they report on a rape they witnessed, not one they experienced.